meteor/meteor/guide/source/prepare-meteor-3.0.md

 ### Changes for packages that do not use Meteor packages that had breaking change

-Similar to what happens with client only packages, if your package is not using Meteor packages that had breaking changes, you can just update your package to be compatible with Meteor 3.0 by adding the following line to your `package.js`:
+Similar to what happens with client-only packages, if your package is not using Meteor packages that had breaking changes, you can update your package to be compatible with Meteor 3.0 by adding the following line to your `package.js`:

 ```js